Danny Wen

-Danny Wen (溫士凱 (Wēn Shìkǎi); born 22 February 1967) is a Taiwan-based travel and food writer, TV host and award-winning Radio host.
-He has released 21 Chinese travel books, guidebooks and cookbooks.
+Danny Wen (溫士凱 (Wēn Shìkǎi); born 22 February 1967) is a Taiwan-based travel and food writer, TV host and award-winning radio host.
+He has released 21 Chinese-language travel books, guidebooks and cookbooks.
 In 2012 and 2022, three pieces of his articles have been selected by the board of education of Taiwan as teaching material in Chinese literature textbook.
 In 2015, he also received the prestigious award Taiwan 50th Golden Bell Award as best radio host.
-In 2018, he was named as the most important representative writers in Taiwan by the Ministry of Culture, Taiwan.
+In 2018, he was named as the most important representative writers in Taiwan by the Ministry of Culture.

-Danny Wen on-going personal appearances in TV shows, radio broadcasts and magazines have gained many followers.
+Danny Wen has gained many followers through on-going personal appearances in TV shows, radio broadcasts and magazines.
 Besides publishing his travel books, he is a speaker among many institutions and media.
 He also is the only expert on the subject of Traveling Thailand and Culture and Creative Industry of Thailand in Taiwan.
-In 2010, he has become the first and only Taiwanese / Chinese travel writer received the prestigious award, Friends of Thailand Award from The Tourism Authority of Thailand, Thailand.
+In 2010, he has become the first and only Taiwanese and ethnic Chinese travel writer to receive the Friends of Thailand Award from the Tourism Authority of Thailand.

 Background

 Danny was born on 22 February 1967 in Zhudong Township, Hsinchu County, Taiwan.
-He was graduated from the department of Fine-Art & Craft of Fu-Hsin Trade & Arts School, Taiwan first, he went to the United States to finish his Art and Design education at Glendale Community College and Cleveland State University in 1992.
+He first graduated from the department of Fine-Art & Craft of Fu-Hsin Trade & Arts School in Taiwan, and then went to the United States to finish his Art and Design education at Glendale Community College and Cleveland State University in 1992.
 After 12 years in United States, he moved back to Taiwan in 2005.